-The Downtown Marysville Merchants' Association has submitted an application to obtain a Special Event Permit to conduct "3rd Street Vintage Market", a street fair and marketplace for the sale of vintage items, to be held on Saturday, July 14, 2018.
-The applicant has requested the temporary street closure at the event location on 3rd Street, between State Avenue and Columbia Avenue, and Columbia Avenue between 2nd Street and 3rd Street, in order to conduct this proposed event.
+The Downtown Marysville Merchants' Association has submitted an application to obtain a Special Event Permit to conduct "Handmade & Homegrown", an annual street fair and marketplace event to promote local arts, crafts, food and fun in a family-oriented environment, to be held on Friday, August 10th through Sunday, August 12th, 2018.
+The applicant has requested the temporary street closure at the event location on 3rd Street between State Avenue and Alder Avenue, as well as on Columbia Avenue from 2nd Street to 4th Street (leaving the alleyways open) in order to conduct this proposed event.
 City staff has reviewed all related department comments and determined that this application has been submitted in its entirety and to the satisfaction of all said departments.

-RECOMMENDED ACTION: City staff recommends City Council approve the application for Downtown Marysville Merchants' Association to conduct a special event on Saturday, July 14, 2018, including the street closure of 3rd Street between State Avenue and Columbia Avenue, , and Columbia Avenue between 2nd Street and 3rd Street, as requested by the applicant.
+RECOMMENDED ACTION: City staff recommends City Council approve the application for Marysville Downtown Merchants Association to conduct a special event on August 10th, August 11th, and August 12th, 2018, including the street closure of 3rd Street between State Avenue and Alder Avenue, as well as on Columbia Avenue from 2nd Street to 4th Street, as requested by the applicant.